prefer-social/.github/profile/README.md

 ## prefer.social 👋

-Prefer.social" is an ActivityPub-based social network platform that you own, where you can speak freely.
+Prefer.social" is an ActivityPub-based social network platform.

 You may have been redirected from https://prefer.social.
 We don't have a dedicated page yet, but instead, we redirected you to the source repositories.

+Busy writing code instead of creating a fancy webpage.